Germany: Travelers to do mandatory coronavirus test — or pay up to €25,000 | DW | 06.08.2020

 Huster added that the test does not infringe on a person's "physical integrity."
 He said the swabs were unpleasant but did not involve a "high risk of injury."
 He does not think court cases brought against the obligatory testing stand much of a chance.

-The health minister is in line with his party, the conservative Christian Democrats (CDU).
-CDU/CSU parliamentary party leader Ralph Brinkhaus told DW: "I expect everyone entering Germany from a high-risk area to be especially careful on return, to take a test and if necessary take another if symptoms arise."
+The health minister is in line with his party, the CDU.
+CDU/CSU parliamentary party leader Ralph Brinkhaus, told DW: "I expect everyone entering Germany from a high-risk area to be especially careful on return, to take a test and if necessary take another if symptoms arise."